Iran executes three men over recent protests

-(Reuters) -Iran on Friday executed three men it said were implicated in the deaths of three members of its security forces during last year’s anti-government demonstrations, drawing protests at home and abroad.
+Iran has executed three men it said were implicated in the deaths of three members of its security forces during last year's anti-government protests, the country's judiciary said.

-Majid Kazemi, Saleh Mirhashemi and Saeed Yaghoubi were executed in the central city of Isfahan, the judiciary said in a statement on Twitter, adding they had "martyred" two members of the Basij paramilitary force and a police officer on Nov.
-16.
+Majid Kazemi, Saleh Mirhashemi and Saeed Yaghoubi were executed in the central city of Isfahan, said the judiciary in a statement on Twitter, adding that they had "martyred" two members of the Basij paramilitary force and a law enforcement officer on November 16.

 Amnesty International said the men's fast-tracked trial was flawed and used "torture-tainted 'confessions'".